 - 2 eggs

 - 1 tablespoon vanilla

 - 1 teaspoon sea salt or kosher salt

 - 3 cups semisweet chocolate chips or milk chocolate chips

--I have tested this recipe using coconut flour in place of the All Purpose flour.
-If you are looking for a gluten free option, substitute out the All Purpose flour with coconut flour, or another gluten free flour.
+-For Gluten Free Oatmeal Chocolate Chip Cookies, I have tested this recipe using Cup4Cup brand and also King Arthur Coconut flour in place of the All Purpose flour.
+If you are looking for a gluten free option, substitute out the All Purpose flour with one of the gluten free flours mentioned.
 Reduce the gluten free flour by two tablespoons, and for best results, refrigerate dough after shaped for at least two hours before baking.